 Almost Off Grid Mead Recipe for Beginners

 This year marks the 4th year of our Homebrew shop.
 Interest in mead making seems to us to have increased a lot over those years.
 When people ask us for a Mead Recipe for Beginners, we often point them to Joe's Ancient Orange Mead (JAO) Recipe.
 It was originally posted by Joe Mattioli on a website called Got Mead years ago, and went viral.
 Then it occurred to us that we have our own Mead Recipe which is also ideal when you're new to Mead Making.
 So we started sharing that instead.
 And this is it.
 Both recipes are ideal when you're starting out.
+Incidentally, something else that's great when you're starting out is your very own Mead Making Journal.
+You will find my Mead Journal on Amazon, packed with hints, tips and recipes at the front, followed by over 100 lined pages to record your tasting notes and recipes.

 Mead Recipe for Beginners